happo/docs/docs/cypress.md

 ## Continuous Integration

-If you run the test suite in a CI environment, the `happo-cypress` module will do its best to auto-detect your environment and adapt its behavior accordingly:
+If you run the test suite in a CI environment, the `happo-cypress` and `happo-e2e` modules will do their best to auto-detect your environment and adapt its behavior accordingly:

 - On PR builds, compare the screenshots against the master branch
 - On master builds, simply create the Happo report